JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 </script>

-Since the plans were approved in July 2018, doubt has emerged that developer Delancey was not upfront with councillors about the viable number of social rented homes in the scheme, its grant funding application or how they would be delivered.
+There is also doubt about how well any of the social housing has been secured.
 In additioin, Delancey promised that if it hadn't built any social rented housing by 10 years from the start of construction then it would hand over some land and 'sufficient funds' for Southwark to build it, but the recently-signed legal agreement fails to secure this.
 The legal agreement also fails to provide an effective 'viability review mechanism' which was promised to councillors - the small print prevents an increase in social rented units in the event the development turns out to be more profitable than currently forecast.